-

 5. You are available to attend ALL sessions and to undertake the preparatory work between sessions.

-Please note: Places will be offered on a first come first served basis there will also be limited places for researchers from other ARCs if there is availability.
+Please note: Places will be offered on a first-come, first-served basis; also, there will be limited places for researchers from other ARCs, if there is availability.

 The course is funded by the NIHR ARC South London.

-*Please note: Applicants from NIHR ARC SL collaborators will be given precedence over other NIHR ARCs as this event is organised by NIHR ARC South London.
+*Please note: Applicants from NIHR ARC SL collaborators will be given precedence over other NIHR ARCs, as this event is organised by NIHR ARC South London.
 Please contact us at arcshortcourses@kcl.ac.uk if you are interested.

 How to apply

-Please complete your application form by midnight on Tuesday 16 May 2023.
-Complete the application form here.
+Please complete your application form by midnight on Friday 31 October.
+Complete the application form here.Please ensure that you can attend both days before applying

 Previous participants on Cofactor courses have said: